data-integrations/wrangler/docs/directives/mask-shuffle.md

 # Mask Shuffle

-The `mask-shuffle` directive applies shuffle masking on the column values.
+The MASK-SHUFFLE directive applies shuffle masking on the column values.

 ## Syntax